How to Use Blackbox in Betaflight: Evaluate FPV Drone Performance & Troubleshoot Issues

 How to Analyse Noise?

-You can check noise level of any traces, we are particularly interested in gyro and D_term.
+Blackbox Explorer includes a built-in Spectrum Analyzer that shows noise levels across frequencies of any traces, we are particularly interested in gyro and D_term.

 Click the “View Analyser Display” button in the menu bar, then select a trace you want to analyse in the Legend, then click Zoom Analyser Window.